drpetersonfernandes/SimpleLauncher/parameters.md

 ## Panasonic 3DO

 **Double-check file and folder paths when entering them in Simple Launcher, especially in the Parameters field.
-While relative paths might work, I don’t recommend using them; if you do, make sure they’re relative to the emulator path.**
+While relative paths might work, I don’t recommend using them.**

 **System Folder (Example):** c:\Panasonic 3DO<br>
 **System Is MAME?** false<br>